mrnorman/YAKL/doc/arrays.md

 the shape while changing the scalar type.
 Scalar assignment fills all elements.
 Stream output is host-only in practice.

 Unlike dynamic arrays, assigning or passing an `SArray` by value copies its elements.
 Keep fixed arrays small enough for the target execution space's stack/register constraints.
+Internal element loops use `int` counters because these objects are intended for small stack/register-resident data.
+Although shape products and metadata use `size_t`, an `SArray` with billions of elements is outside the supported practical range.

 ## Generic array code